Programme at a Glance

 Infectious Diseases Management Specialisation

-Note: For more information about the courses listed above (as well as other courses offered in the current academic year), please visit NUSMODS.
+Note: Courses are subject to change.
+For more information about the courses listed above (as well as other courses offered in the current academic year), please visit NUSMODS.

 To graduate from the NUS MSc-ABM programme, students must meet the following requirements: